superkhau/lice/README.md

 ```
 lice
-# follow the prompts, your license will be generated in the current working dir unless a path specified via the `-p` flag
+# follow the prompts, your license will be generated in the current working dir unless a path is specified via the `-p` flag
 ```

 ##CLI mode